 In the United Kingdom, the Royal Mint struck a 1973 EEC Fifty Pence Silver Proof Piedfort which was presented to EEC finance ministers and senior officials to commemorate the occasion of the United Kingdom joining the European Economic Community.
 This was not released for general sale but some of these coins have been sold privately for over £3,000.

-Premiums are often considerably higher that the standard weight proof coin.
-As they tend to be produced with a low mintage figures this makes them particularly desirable to coin collectors and investors.
+Premiums on Piedfort proof coins are often considerably higher than on the standard weight proof coin.
+As they tend to be produced with a low mintage figures, this makes them particularly desirable to coin collectors and investors.

 £2 Piedfort Coin

 For example, if you were to buy a new 2017 Silver Proof Piedfort £2 coin on the Royal Mint website you would pay £110 (June 2016).
 We have the 2001 Marconi Silver Proof Piedfort £2 coin which we have reduced to £30.79 - it has an intrinsic metal value of £12.66 and catalogues in Spink at £60.

 We would advise collectors to only buy newly issued Piedforts if they have a particular interest in owning and collecting them, and not to buy them primarily as an investment unless the premiums are reasonable.